Android-PowerUser/Windroid_11/README.md

 ```
 box86 <Your application>
 ```
 If that doesn't work either, try afterwards(!) (for reasons of speed) to download a Windows application via an Android internal browser.
 Due to an error in KDE, you cannot run the file directly for supposed security reasons.
-In the poor version of KDE the bug is not fixed yet.
+In the arm version of KDE the bug is not fixed yet.
 You can therefore either try to rename every .exe file extension in Android by default to a different extension and then set the properties for a file in Windroid 11 to run with box64 wine64 and then give the file the execute permission don't forget or give it  in Termux:
 ```
 box64 wine64 <path/to/application/from/windroid/from>
 ```